-In 2018, Atlantic Airways offers its passengers flights between the Faroe Islands to 11 different destinations: Copenhagen, Billund, Aalborg, Bergen, Reykjavík, Edinburgh, Barcelona, Mallorca, Lisbon, Malta and Gran Canaria.
+In 2019, Atlantic Airways offers its passengers direct flights from the Faroe Islands to 10 different destinations: Copenhagen, Billund, Aalborg, Bergen, Reykjavik, Edinburgh, Barcelona, Mallorca, Gran Canaria and Paris.
+Moreover, the airline expects to take up direct flights from Vagar to New York in autumn of 2019.

-The airline's aircraft maintain frequent connections between the Faroe Islands and Copenhagen in addition to regular flight, summer and winter, to Billund and the NORTH routes: Reykjavík, Bergen and Edinburgh, except for a stop in flights to Scotland from January to March.
-The airline also offers the SUN routes with direct summer services from the Faroe Islands to Barcelona from May to October, to Mallorca from June to August, to Lisbon during July-August and to Malta as a new destination in 2018 from June through August.
-Because of decreasing demand on the scheduled service to Bergen, there will be fewer departures and lower supply of seats on the Bergen route in 2018.
+The airline's aircraft maintain frequent connections between the Faroe Islands and Copenhagen in addition to regular flight, summer and winter, to Billund and the NORTH routes: Reykjavik, Bergen and Edinburgh, except for a stop in flights to Scotland from January to March.
+In the future, the flights to Iceland will be to the international airport in Keflavik, which opens new and exciting opportunities with its excellent connections to North America and the European mainland.

+The airline also offers the SUN routes with direct summer services from the Faroe Islands to Barcelona from April to October, to Mallorca from June to August, and to Gran Canaria from December to March.

+Because of decreasing demand on the scheduled service to Bergen, there will be fewer departures and lower supply of seats on the Bergen route in 2019.